Faculty

 Transgender Studies, Critical Pedagogy, Public History, Theories of Activism.

-Dr. Kate is the point person for the Critical Sexuality Studies minor that she helped develop in 2011-2012.
-She serves on advisory boards for the Public Humanities minor, and the Orser Center for the Study of Place, Community and Culture.
-She is co-chair, with Dr. Michelle Scott, of the Women’s Faculty Network.
+At UMBC, she teaches courses including Introduction to Transgender Studies and Unruly Bodies.
+Dr. Drabinski is the point person for the Critical Sexuality Studies minor that she helped develop in 2011-2012.
+She also serves on advisory boards for the Public Humanities minor, and the Orser Center for the Study of Place, Community and Culture.

-Kate’s research interests include transgender studies, critical pedagogy, public history, and theories of activism.
+Dr. Drabinski’s research interests include transgender studies, critical pedagogy, public history, and theories of activism.
 She is on the Editorial Board of the journal Radical Teacher and the Baltimore Heritage LGBT History Committee.
 She writes a popular bicycling blog that deals with local history, politics, and culture and regularly hosts walking tours about Baltimore.
 She has written extensively for local and web-based publications.
-Her latest publication is the edited volume Baltimore Revisited: Stories of Inequality and Resistance in a U.S. City, co-edited with Dr. Nicole King and Dr. Joshua Clarke Davis (Rutgers UP, 2019).
+Her latest publication is the edited volume Baltimore Revisited: Stories of Inequality and Resistance in a U.S. City, co-edited with Dr. Nicole King and Dr. Joshua Clarke Davis.

 Picture of Dr. Kathryn Kein, a white woman with short brown hair wearing a dark blue button up shirt.
 The shirt has small white polkadots and white buttons.
 She is standing in the center of the frame smiling at the camera.